Warehouses of the Future: Dark Warehouses.

 Efficiency is further enhanced thanks to the high productivity of robots.
 Robots don’t take lunch breaks, nor chat idly at the water fountain, nor slack off near finishing time.
 They can work non-stop 24 hours a day, seven days a week.
 They can bring goods quickly to packing areas, operating faster than people could walk to collect them, for example.

 An automated warehouse run by robots also optimises storage space.
 Storing goods in bins stacked on each other and accessed from the top by robots eliminates the need for aisles in the warehouse.
 This means you can store a much larger volume and variety of products.
 In turn, the land and warehouse space you require is far smaller – and therefore less costly.
-Additionally, with a smaller warehouse, operations don’t always need to be established in out of town areas.
+Additionally, with smaller distribution centers, operations don’t always need to be established in out-of-town areas.
 Smaller warehouses can be set up closer to, or even inside, towns and cities, reducing transportation costs.

 Equally, this kind of stacked grid system is very scalable.
 If you want to grow, you can simply add to the grid with more crates.

-What steps can you take towards establishing a dark warehouse?
+What steps can you take towards dark warehousing?

-The first process when looking to establish a dark warehouse would be to thoroughly audit your business.
+The first process when looking to establish a dark warehouse would be to thoroughly audit your business and supply chain.
 You need to analyse whether it would benefit from automation.
-You’d want to define what costs savings and efficiency gains could made.
+You’d want to define what cost savings and efficiency gains could made after the initial investment.
 For many warehouses, automation is never a downside.
 And in facilities with a large volume of items being picked and despatched, the productivity and cost gains are clear.

 The next stage would be to investigate automated storage and retrieval systems.
 For your own operation, it may be that your needs are simple, with a conveyor system, or robots that deliver picked goods to packers.
 Or maybe you have the type of business that would benefit from a full-on Ocado-type solution.